Ami Klin: Background and education

+Klin worked as an autism researcher at the Yale Child Study Center from 1989 to 2010, where he was eventually appointed the Harris Professor of Child Psychology and Psychiatry.

 Awards

 Klin has received numerous professional and academic awards and recognition including Researcher of the Year from Business New Haven in collaboration with Yale, Pearl H. Rieger Award for Excellence in Clinical Science from the Rush Medical Center in Chicago, and the Robert McKenzie Prize for Outstanding PhD Thesis from the University of London.

 Publications

-Klin has published research in numerous medical journals and is the author (or co-author) of the books:
+Klin has published research in numerous medical journals and is the author or co-author of the books: